anuket-project/anuket-specifications/doc/tech/README.md

 <p align="center"><b>Figure 6:</b> CNTT Relationship with OPNFV and OVP.</p>

 As can be seen from the above figure, roles and responsibilities are as follows:
+- CNTT specifies lab requirements in the **Reference Implementation** document which will be used by **OPNFV** to define what labs can be used within the community for the purpose of installing and testing CNTT conformant cloud infrastructure implementations.
+- CNTT includes a lab Playbook in it's **Reference Implementation** detailing available suitable labs to run and test cloud infrastructure implementations with access details and processes.
+- CNTT specifies installer requirements in the **Reference Implementation** document will be used by **OPNFV** to determine a suitable installer to be used to install a Reference Implementation of cloud infrastructure that are conformant to CNTT specifications.
+- CNTT includes an installation Playbook in it's **Reference Implementation** detailing instructions of how to to install OPNFV reference implementation using community installers.
+The **Reference Implementation** created by **OPNFV** is expected to be fully conformant to CNTT specifications and must pass all test suites defined in the CNTT **Reference Conformance** document.
+- CNTT specifies testing framework requirements in the **Reference Conformance** document will be used by OPNFV to determine a suitable testing framework and portals to be used for the purpose of running test suites and tools, and carry out badging processes.
+- CNTT defines high level test cases in the **Reference Conformance** document that relates to requirements coming from both the **Reference Model** and **Reference Architecture** to be used by **OPNFV** to determine what testing projects within the community are suitable to deliver those tests and convert them into low level test cases that can be implemented within those **OPNFV** testing Projects.
+- CNTT includes a traceability matrix in it's **Reference Conformance** document detailing every test case (or group of test cases) available in the community and map them to the high level test case definition and the requirements they are fulfilling.
+- CNTT includes a testing Playbook in it's **Reference Conformance** document detailing instructions of how to run **OPNFV** testing framework and test cases against commercial NFV products (infrastructure and workload) to check conformance to CNTT specifications.
+CNTT testing Playbook will also details instructions of how to submit testing results for the **OVP** badging process.

 <a name="3.4.3"></a>